skip to Main Content

 Guardianships can be one of the best ways to protect a loved one from financial ruin or even abuse.
 These cases generally fall into two categories:

-1. Spouse obtaining guardianship over a spouse.
+1. Spouse obtaining guardianship over a spouse

-2. Child obtaining guardianship over a parent.
+2. Child obtaining guardianship over a parent

 At our Arkansas law firm, we believe guardianship should be a last resort.
 We attempt to work closely with the family and the proposed ward to avoid the court’s involvement and costs.
 Many families appreciate our reluctance to pursue the court unless it is necessary.
 If the court process is in the best interest of the spouse or parent, we will walk you through the process of initial filing to the court hearing before a judge.
 We understand this can be an extremely emotional process and hope our experience will help your family make the best decision possible.